josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 There are two states you can be in to access the SAFE API: Connected and Authorised.

 When you are connected you can 'READ', this means you can only read Public data and aren't able to preform actions such as: uploading to a Immutable or Mutable Data Structure, modifying entries, inserting permissions or getting Keys.
+The user doesn't need to be signed to connect.

 When you are authorised you have full access to the SAFE API and are able to preform all actions.
+The user needs to be signed to authorise.

 ## Data on the SAFE Network